nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 #.
 SLEEP: the PHY is in a power save mode and cannot send nor receive frames.

 Packet reception works as follows.
-The ``YansWifiPhy`` attribute CcaMode1Threshold corresponds to what the standard calls the "ED threshold" for CCA Mode 1.
+The ``YansWifiPhy`` attribute CcaEdThreshold corresponds to what the standard calls the "ED threshold" for CCA Mode 1.
 In section 16.4.8.5:  "CCA Mode 1: Energy above threshold.
 CCA shall report a busy medium upon detection of any energy above the ED threshold."